 - Integration between all portions of the project2

 - A sense of fun, play, and creativity

-You’ll be working in a group of 10-12 (half your discussion group).
+You’ll be working in a group of about 10.
 The following are suggested—but not required—roles.
 How you divvy up the work is up to you.

 Project coordinator: Works with everyone in the group to coordinate everything that happens into a single, cohesive project.